SeldonIO/seldon-core/docs/source/contents/getting-started/docker-installation/index.md

 make deploy-local
 ```

+Note: Triton and MLServer are large images at present (11G and 9G respectively) so will take time to download on first usage.

 ### Local Models

 To deploy with a local folder available for loading models set the enviroment variable `LOCAL_MODEL_FOLDER` to the folder, e.g.: